"I'm back in business," Noah said. "I'm pumped. I'm hyped and ready to get back. I've been back for three days now and I've been back working out."

 Working out and hitting the weights, that is what's going to lead to future success for the forward.
 Right now, he's thin but agile, skilled and plays with passion.
 He's beginning to come into his own as a prospect and the timing couldn't be better.

 The list reads Maryland, Florida, UCLA, Duke, Virginia, Georgia Tech, Pittsburgh, Notre Dame, Stanford, Connecticut and Villanova.
-That's a lengthy set of schools but Noah took an extended family vacation this summer and didn't spend the time cutting his list, plus there are about four schools he knows he'd like to visit.
+That's a lengthy set of schools but Noah took an extended family vacation this summer plus there are about four schools he knows he'd like to visit.

 Maryland actually has a trip set up for Sept.
-20. He also wants to visit Florida, UCLA and Duke.
-He says all but Duke have offered. "[Duke's] interested but they haven't told me they've offered."
-In a perfect world, he'd visit all four of them and then select a fifth school to visit from the previous list.
+20. He wants to visit Florida, UCLA and Duke.
+He feels like all but Duke have offered. "[Duke's] interested but they haven't told me they've offered."
+In a perfect world, he'd visit all four of them and then select a 5th school to visit from the previous list.

 Noah's a pretty grounded young man and he's had a pretty good role model.
 His father, Yannick Noah, the French tennis star turned pop music icon, has been a big help.